 As a camera operator of any sort, it can be irksome to get all your hardware in place, from cameras to accent lighting (more on that below), snap a few shots, and then realize you want to change something about your setup.
 That means trekking all the way over the light switch to throw the house lights on to make adjustments.
 Not with a smart light switch though.

-Let’s consider the Alexa device to turn the lights on for you.for this scenario.
+Let’s consider the Lutron Caseta Smart Lighting Dimmer Switch for this scenario.
 Instead of making multiple trips between shots to kick on the house lights, the Lutron Caseta allows you to simply pop out your smartphone, go into the Caseta app, and throw the lights on remotely.
-Better yet, if you’re using a voice assistant device in your studio or makeshift space, you can command your
+Better yet, if you’re using a voice assistant device in your studio or makeshift space, you can command your Alexa device to turn the lights on for you.

 Maybe you want a little bit of accent lighting for your YouTube reaction videos, but you want to change the hue based on the season or holiday, or just to keep things lively between uploads.
 Or you could have a small shooting space set up to snap a host of photos for a new product.
 Whatever your intent is, an easy way to add a bit of flair to any photo or video is with smart LED light strips.

-Let’s look at the.
+Let’s look at the Sylvania LED Flex Lights.
 These light strips allow you to choose from up to 16 million color combinations, allowing you to dial into that perfect mood lighting for your Halloween-themed video.
 Or set them up around the periphery of your softbox for a touch of cool-blue illumination.
 Smart LED light strips can also be quickly adjusted from a mobile device or voice assistant, so if you need to add a little brightness or a bit more red to your staging, you can do so quickly and easily.

 Let’s look at a traditional softbox setup.
 Commonly, you’ll be using a softbox to diffuse a powerful light source for your photography or video workspace.
 Many softboxes even have their own dimmers to allow you to adjust your lighting output in a pinch.
 But what about adding color?